 5. Rock Garden Markers

 You'll probably want to hide your river rocks when the boys start making these rock garden markers.
-They can make any size that they want to following the instructions Piedra Craftiva.
-This is a great gift idea for kids to give to friends or parents or grandparents.
+They can make any size that they want to following the instructions at Adventure in a Box.
+This is a great gift idea for kids to give to parents or grandparents.

 6. Flying Carp